lucasnbsb/Data-Structures-and-Algorithms/README.md

 ### 73. Set Matrix Zeroes
     - use the first position of the rows and colums to mark for zeroes and sweep around
     - to actualy do it easier use 2 arrays to index where to blank out

+### 128. Longest Consecutive Sequence
+    - hashmap all values
+    - traverse the array again, if the current is not the start of a sequence ( last one is not in the map)
+    - start counting and updating the max
 ### 138. Copy list with random pointer
     - iterate once creating the copy without the rando
     - make a reference with a hashmap from the old to the new